 Although there is a limit to the number of SSL Certificates per individual cPanel, it is possible to have more than one secured domain name or subdomain incorporated into a single SSL Certificate.
 This is achieved by purchasing a multi-domain SSL certificate or a wildcard SSL certificate, Although more expensive than a regular, single-domain private SSL, you are able to have all the secured domains and subdomains within a single account.
 They all can share the same dedicated IP address, which saves both the cost of maintaining separate accounts and purchasing more than one dedicated IP.

-SSL Certificates are usually purchased with a 1-year expiration date, although multi-year SSL certificates are also available by contacting our Sales team.
+SSL Certificates are usually purchased with a 1-year expiration date, although multi-year SSL certificates are also available by contacting our Billing team.
 Before a certificate expires, you will need to purchase a new SSL certificate with a new expiration date.

 Despite sometimes being referred to as renewing an SSL certificate, technically you are purchasing a new certificate with a new expiration date.
 Although typically we are able to process SSL Certificate orders within 24 hours, due to the potentiality for complications, we recommend that you purchase a new SSL certificate at least one week prior to the expiration of your current SSL certificate.

 SSL For Newbies Series

 - Part 1: What is SSL / Secure Certificate?

 - Part 2: What type of SSL Secure Certificate do I need?